 Most people are attracted to antique cuts intuitively because of their characteristic retro vibe.
-Except for cushion cuts, labs do not differentiate cuts on modern and antique diamonds.
+Unfortunately, labs do not differentiate between modern and antique cuts, except for cushions.
 Today, the majority of antique cut diamonds on the market are modern replicas.
 However, this does not diminish their beauty and value.
 Antique cuts are scarce, so modern standards are not applicable in their evaluation.

 Antique diamond cuts you should know about: